rubrikinc/wachy/README.md

 Wachy relies on
 [bpftrace](https://github.com/iovisor/bpftrace/blob/master/INSTALL.md) and the
-following shared libraries to run: libncursesw, libtinfo, libgcc_s.
+following shared libraries to run: libgcc_s, libncursesw.
 On ubuntu some of these may be installed by default, but to install them all you can run
 ```
-sudo apt install bpftrace libncursesw5 libtinfo5 libgcc1
+sudo apt install bpftrace libgcc1 libncursesw5
 ```

 If you see strange characters in the TUI, ensure your `LANG` is set correctly,